Help Center/ Cloud Container Engine/ Getting Started/ Deploying an Application in a CCE Cluster Using a Helm Chart

 A custom password

-• Password: Enter a password for logging in to the node and confirm the password.
+• Password: Set and confirm a password for node login.
 The default username is root.

-• Key Pair: Select a key pair for logging to the node and select the check box to acknowledge that you have obtained the key file and without this file you will not be able to log in to the node.
+• Key Pair: Select a key pair for node login and confirm that you have the key file.
+Without this file, you will not be able to log in.

-A key pair is used for identity authentication when you remotely log in to a node.
-If no key pair is available, click Create Key Pair to create one.
+Key pairs are used for identity authentication when you remotely access nodes.
+If you do not have a key pair, click Create Key Pair.
 For details, see Creating a Key Pair on the Management Console.

 4. Configure parameters in Storage Settings and Network Settings.
-In this example, you can keep the default values for the parameters.
-You only need to select I have confirmed that the security group rules have been correctly configured for nodes to communicate with each other. and click Next: Confirm.
+In this example, keep the default settings.
+Select I have confirmed that the security group rules have been correctly configured for nodes to communicate with each other. and click Next: Confirm.

-5. Check the node specifications, read the instructions on the page, and click Submit.
+5. Review the node specifications, read and confirm the instructions on the page, and click Submit.

-7. Set the number of nodes to be added to 2, which means two more nodes will be created in the node pool.
+7. Set the number of nodes to add to 2.
+This will create two more nodes in the node pool.

-8. Wait until the nodes are created.
-It takes about 5 to 10 minutes to complete the node creation.
+8. Wait for the nodes to be created.
+It takes approximately 5 to 10 minutes.

 You need to create an ECS bound with an EIP in the same VPC as the cluster first.